New Laws - Act now and become an Entrepreneur in the UAE

 If I were to highlight my favorite part of the proposed laws, it has to be the elimination of the employee security deposit, and introducing compulsory health insurance for the staff.
 Earlier, companies had to deposit security money of AED12,000 against each employee while hiring them.
 This understandably increased financial burden on the startup, especially those starting with low seed capital.

 Moreover, this money neither helped the employees nor the employer.
 On the contrary, it often discouraged employers from investing more in their people- the engine of a business.
 Today, companies can invest this amount on welfare schemes such as health insurance for their employees and their families.

 There is a conservative average of three staff employed at each of our customers’ companies.
 This means around 36,000 employees will benefit from the newly introduced compulsory health insurance.
 I have overheard people say that it is easier to establish a business in the UAE than to find a job.

 I often tell them, at Creative Zone, we can establish your company in a day, but finding a job in that time, I cannot guarantee that.

-Article written by Stephen Mayne , Managing Partner of Creative Director for Entrepreneur Middle East
+Article written by Stephen Mayne , Managing Partner of Creative Zone for Entrepreneur Middle East